YerongAI/Office-Tool-docs/docs/help/deploy.md

 - Try to close or exit all third-party software.
 Some third-party software may incorrectly prevent the installer from running.
 - Try to [remove Office](/usage/toolbox/office.md#remove-office), then try to install again.

-If the above suggestions does not work, you may need to reinstall Windows.
+If the above steps do not work, you can collect the Office installation logs on the Toolbox page and analyze them to find out the problem.
+You can also choose to contact us to help you analyze the problem.
+Our team can provide very professional technical support.